openstack-archive/sahara-specs/specs/liberty/edp-edit-job-binaries.rst

 paths other than the ones that existed at submission time.

-Note, the paths of binaries used by a job execution should be recorded in the job exeuction.
+Note, the paths of binaries used by a job execution should be recorded in the job execution.
 This will remove a restriction on editing of paths in a job binary that is referenced by an existing job execution.
 This will be done in a separate blueprint listed in the references section (similar recording of data source paths used during an execution is supported in